andrecaiado/nestjs-blockchain-txs/docs/conceptualization.md

 ### Transaction validation

+Before a transaction is submitted to the global transaction pool, the following validations are performed:
-The transaction validation is the process of validating if the transaction is valid.
-A transaction is valid if:
+- Check if the transaction signature is valid (using the sender public key).
+- Validate the sender and recipients wallets exist.
-- The sum of the inputs is greater than the sum of the outputs (including fees).
+- Validate if the inputs belong to the sender.
-- The signature is valid.
-- The inputs (UTXOs) are not already spent.
+- Check if the inputs (UTXOs) are unspent.

-There will be two validations for the transaction:
-- A validation before the miner adds the transaction to its mempool (local transaction pool).
+- Check if inputs are enough to cover the outputs.

+When the miner gets a transaction from his mempool, the following validations are performed:
-- A validation before the miner mines the block.
-This second validation is done to check is the inputs (UTXOs) remains unspent.
+- Check if the inputs (UTXOs) are unspent.

 ## Block